LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 factor of :math:`\eta_{cf}=0.25`.
 The integration will be halted after :math:`max_{ncf}=10` convergence failures, or if a convergence failure occurs with :math:`h_n = h_\text{min}`.
-However, since the nonlinearity of :eq:`Residual` may vary significantly based on the problem under consideration, these default constants may all be modified by the user.
+However, since the nonlinearity of :eq:`ARKODE_Residual` may vary significantly based on the problem under consideration, these default constants may all be modified by the user.

-.. _Mathematics.Error.Linear:
+.. _ARKODE.Mathematics.Error.Linear:

 Linear iteration error control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a Krylov method is used to solve the linear Newton systems :eq:`Newton_system`, its errors must also be controlled.
+When a Krylov method is used to solve the linear Newton systems :eq:`ARKODE_Newton_system`, its errors must also be controlled.
 To this end, we approximate the linear iteration error in the solution vector :math:`\delta^{(m)}` using the preconditioned residual vector, e.g. :math:`r = P{\mathcal A}\delta^{(m)} + PG` for the case of left